ymmiah/AiTestPrep/README.md

 };
 ```
 **Security Note:** Do not commit this `config.js` file to public version control (e.g., GitHub).
 If you are using Git, add `config.js` to your `.gitignore` file.

-That's it!
-When you run your local server, the application will automatically detect and use this key.
-If the key is missing, you will see an alert in the browser.

 *   **For Deployment (e.g., on Vercel, Netlify):**
     When you deploy this application to a modern hosting platform, you can set "Environment Variables" in the project settings.